Skip to contents

 bioData = x, y, species list (optionally a fourth column with abundance can be provided); bioFormat = 2: assumes a table of 3 or 4 columns, the first two being the x & y coordinates of species records, the third (sppCol) being the name / identifier of the species observed at that location, and optionally a fourth column indicating a measure of abundance.
 If an abundance column is not provided, presence-only data are assumed.
 In the case that a raster stack (a terra object SpatRaster) is provided for the environmental data (predData), the x-y coordinates will be intersected with the raster stack and, if the number of unique cells intersected by the points is less than the number of unique site IDs (i.e. multiple sites fall within a single cell), the function will use the raster cell as the site ID and aggregate sites accordingly.
 Therefore, model fitting will be sensitive to raster cell size.

-bioData = site-site distance (dissimilarity) matrix; bioFormat = 3: is used when a site-site distance (dissimilarity) matrix has already been created.
-Only the lower triangle of the matrix is needed to create the site-pair output table, but this function automatically removes the upper triangle if present.
-The code checks and aligns the order or sites in the distance matrix and the predictor data to ensure they match, so a site column is required in both the predictor data and distance matrix.
+bioData = site-site distance (dissimilarity) matrix; bioFormat = 3.
+This option allows the use of an existing site-site distance (dissimilarity) matrix, such as genetic distance matrix calculated outside of the gdm package.
+Only the lower triangle of the matrix is required to create the site-pair table, but the function will automatically removes the upper triangle if present.
+The code checks and aligns the order of sites in the distance matrix and the predictor data to ensure they match.
+To do so, (1) a site column is required in both the distance matrix and the predictor data and (2) site IDs are required to be a number.
 This is the only bioFormat in which the environmental data MAY NOT be a raster stack.

 bioData = site-pair table; bioFormat = 4: with an already created site-pair table, this option allows the user to add one or more distance matrices (see distPreds above) to the existing site-pair table and/or sub-sample the site-pair table (see sample above).
 If the site-pair table was not created using the formatsitepair function, the user will need to ensure the order of the sites matches that in other tables being provided to the function.